How to Fix iMessage (iCloud & AppStore)

 For UK use this link:

-(for other countries use either of the two links and click on the appropriate country link on the right)
+(for other countries use either of the two links and click on the appropriate country flag on the right)

 If you find this guide helpful please consider clicking on the 'Recommended' button at the top of this page, doing so will help to keep the link to the guide on the home page making it much easer for others to find.